OfficeDev/outlook-dev-docs/docs/payments/reference.md

 ---
-title: Payments in Outlook webhook reference | Microsoft Docs
+title: Payments in Outlook webhook reference
 description: Learn about the payload fields for requests sent to payment webhooks by Outlook
 author: jasonjoh
 ms.topic: reference